 We (giggling and whispering between ourselves) : Altitude certainly messes with the brain !!!

-We visited Gumbaz, Tipu Sultan’s final resting place in Srirangapatana .
-The main chamber of Gumbaz contains the tomb of Tipu Sultan, his father Hyder Ali and mother Fakr-Un-Nisa.
-Around the main chamber are laid various graves of Tipu’s brother, sisters, brother-in-laws , Tipu’s wife, children and son-in laws as well.
+We visited Gumbaz, Tipu Sultan’s final resting place at Srirangapatana, across the Cauvery river from Mysuru in Karnataka.
+The main chamber of Gumbaz contains the tomb of Tipu Sultan, his father Hyder Ali and mother Fakr-un-Nisa.
+Around the main chamber are laid various graves of Tipu’s brother, sisters, brothers-in-law, Tipu’s wife, children and sons-in-law.
 Every member of the Tipu family has at least a headstone inside the lawns of Gumbaz.
-Srirangapatana is just 16 km from the city of Mysuru.
+Srirangapatana is just 16 km from Mysuru.
 So on a busy day, tourist operators and taxis bring in hundreds of visitors to Gumbaz.

-As we were walking towards Gumbaz’s main mausoleum, a father was walking out with his two young boys.
-The youngest boy about 5 years old looked very troubled.
+As we were walking towards Gumbaz’s main mausoleum, a father was walking out with his two young boys after having visited the monument complex.
+The youngest boy, about 5 years old, looked very troubled.
 A conversation ensued as he hesitatingly asked questions of his father.
 We reproduce the conversation in its original form in Hindi along with English translations.
 Continue reading